If you are looking for the health benefits of green tea, then you are in the right place. It’s all revealed in this article, so read on to find out.

-Studies also suggest that green tea can work as an all natural mild pain reliever helping to reduce some of the discomfort for those suffering from arthritis.
+Studies also suggest that green tea can work as an all-natural mild pain reliever, helping to reduce some of the discomforts for those suffering from arthritis.

-Since it also has anti-inflammatory properties, it may also be a natural way to reduce some of the swelling around the joints that those suffering from arthritis experience.
+Since it also has anti-inflammatory properties, it may also be a natural way to reduce some of the swellings around the joints that those suffering from arthritis experience.

-Studies show that these catechins may be more powerful than either vitamin C or Vitamin E in halting oxidation damage to cells.
+Studies show that these catechins may be more powerful than either vitamin C or Vitamin E in halting the oxidation that damages to cells.
 This means that green tea can help delay the signs of aging.

-By drinking green tea you may be reducing inflammation in the body, which in turn reduces your risk for a number of these serious and life threatening diseases such as:
+By drinking green tea you may be reducing inflammation in the body, which in turn reduces your risk of a number of serious and life-threatening diseases such as:

-Here are some of of green tea health benefits when used topically.
+Here are some of the green tea skin benefits when used topically.

 While green tea does not soften the skin, it does contain anti-inflammatory properties, which can help reduce inflammation and redness caused by a variety of different skin problems.

 In addition, simply using damp cool green tea bags can also reduce inflammation from these conditions.